dask-contrib/dask-sql/docs/source/quickstart.rst

             c = Context()
             c.create_table("timeseries", df, gpu=True)

-From now on, the data is accessible as the "timeseries" table of this context.
+From now on, the data is accessible as the ``timeseries`` table of this context.
-It is possible to register multiple data frames at the same context.
+It is possible to register multiple data frames in the same context.

 .. hint::